-- 1. Sign text and tab size have been developed for optimal viewing at posted speeds of 80 km/hr - - 2.
-Installation locations and type of amenity tabs are community specific.
-The sign unit is designed to accept a maximum of five amenity tabs. - 3.
-Signage locations are to be determined by available installation area and distance from an indicated community.
+- Sign text and tab size have been developed for optimal viewing at posted speeds of 80 km/hr maximum - Installation locations and type of amenity tabs are community specific.
+The sign unit is designed to accept a maximum of five amenity tabs. - Signage locations are to be determined by available installation area and distance from an indicated community.